Jsparrow/dashboard/docs/README.md

 ### jSparrow Markers

 Twenty-one new markers are added to jSparrow.
-Thus, brining the total number of jSparrow markers to 41.
+Thus, bringing the total number of jSparrow markers to 41.
 The preference page is redesigned to group markers by their tags:

 ![jSparrow Markers Preference Page](/dashboard/img/jsparrow_markers_preference_page_redesign_light.png)